markbriers/mitre-attack-mcp/README.md

   - Query relationships between malware, threat actors, and techniques
 * Technique Overlap Analysis
   - Compare techniques used by different threat actors or malware families
-* Cross-platform
-  - Works with Claude AI and compatible with other LLMs supporting MCP

 ## Installation